Weltraumschaf/Slides/Ritter_Sport/Research.md

 ## At The Headquarters

 - in Waldenbuch very high reputation
-- do not use nuvlear power
+- do not use nuclear power
 - has solar panels and combined heat and power plant
 - commendable terms for employes